takluyver/bash_kernel/README.rst

         sleep 1
     done

-The same works for images or even javascript content.
+The same works for images and javascript content.

-**Remember to create always a new id** (random ids works perfect) each time the cell is executed, otherwise it will try to display on an HTML element that no longer exists (they are erased each time a cell is re-run).
+**Remember to create always a new id** each time the cell is executed, otherwise it will try to display on an HTML element that no longer exists (they are erased each time a cell is re-run).

 Programmatically Generating Rich Content
 ----------------------------------------